zakilur/helm-charts/examples/multimesh/readme.md

 Now that we've got a game of ping pong from service to edge, let's look at what it would take to use an egress edge proxy to handle cross-mesh communication.
 Instead of pointing routes from the service sidecar to the other mesh cluster, we're going to point them to the egress proxy.

-First we'll need to apply the deployment config `egress-edge.yaml` by running `kubectl apply -f egress-edge.yaml` and then create the necessary Grey Matter objects (domain, proxy, listener, cluster, shared_rules) to hook it into the mesh.
-Don't worry about creating any routes yet, we'll be setting those up next.
+First we'll need to apply the deployment config `egress-edge.yaml` by running `kubectl apply -f egress-edge.yaml`.
+Just like with passthrough, you'll also need to create the necessary Grey Matter objects to hook `egress-edge` into the mesh.
+You should have the following:

+- domain-egress-edge
+- listener-egress-edge
+- proxy-egress-edge
+- cluster-egress-edge
+- shared-rules-egress-edge

+Don't worry about creating any routes, we'll be setting those up next.

 Run `greymatter edit route route-passthrough-to-mesh-1-slash` and update the shared_rules_key to `shared-rules-egress-edge`.
 Do the same for `route-passthrough-to-mesh-1`.